 Two Management Areas have been established in the Basin to aid in administering projects and management actions, as shown in Figure ES-14.
-The Central and Ventucopa Management Areas were identified based on projected groundwater levels decreasing at a rate of 2 feet or more per year over the next 20 years.
+The Central and Ventucopa management areas were identified based on the model's projection of groundwater levels decreasing at a rate of 2 feet or more per year over over a 50-year hydrologic period.